bonitasoft/bonita-doc/md/embed-engine.md

 ```

 ::: info
-If you are using subscription group id is `com.bonitasoft.engine` and artifact id is `bonita-engine-spring-boot-starter-sp`
+If you are using Bonita subscription edition, change group id for `com.bonitasoft.engine` and artifact id for `bonita-engine-spring-boot-starter-sp`
 :::

-This will provide start the engine when your application start.
-Also a spring bean `org.bonitasoft.engine.api.APIClient` will be available. (`com.bonitasoft.engine.api.APIClient`) if you are using subscription
+This will embed and start Bonita engine when your application starts.
+Also a spring bean `org.bonitasoft.engine.api.APIClient` will be available and injected in your Spring beans. (`com.bonitasoft.engine.api.APIClient` if you are using subscription edition).

 ### Configuration

 Configuration uses the standard Spring boot mechanism.
 The easiest way is to put them in your `application.properties` file.

-All existing configuration can be found by your IDE usiing the completion in the `application.properties` file.
+All existing configuration can be found by your IDE using the completion in the `application.properties` file.
-Theses configuration properties have as prefix `org.bonitasoft.engine` and `com.bonitasoft.engine`
+These configuration properties have as prefix `org.bonitasoft.engine` and `com.bonitasoft.engine`

-Right only the following is configurable:
+For now, only the following configuration is supported:
- * the database for the engine
+ * the database connection settings for Bonita engine
- * the databasefor business data
+ * the database connection settings for business data
- * the size of the connection pools for the associated datasources
+ * the size of the connection pools for the above databases

-In subscription the url of the license can be configured using `com.bonitasoft.engine.license-file-url`
+In subscription edition, the url of the license can be configured using `com.bonitasoft.engine.license-file-url`

 All other configuration can be customized using the standard bonita configuration tool [Platform setup tool](BonitaBPM_platform_setup.md)